lextoumbourou/notes/notes/permanent/Server Authoritative Multiplayer.md

   - MultiplayerArchitecture
 ---

-Server Authoritative Multiplayer is a game architecture where the server has authority over the state of a game.
-The server keeps track of players' positions in the game world, the resources they own, scores, etc. The server validates any changes clients request to the game state.
+A typical multiplayer game architecture where the server has authority over the game state.
+The server keeps track of players' positions, the resources they own, scores, etc. The server validates any changes the clients request to the game.

 It's a design decision made over relayed multiplayer, or client authoritative, where one client has authority and reconciles all game messages.